Weeks 6-10 from the 16 Week Upper Register Course by Kurt Thompson $98

 3. You think it is wise to keep continuity in the course by continuing with the next installment of this 16 Week Upper Register Course!

 4. YOU EITHER DON'T HAVE THE MONEY FOR THE FULL "Live" VERSION OF THE COURSE ($997) OR STILL ARE NOT 100% SURE!

 I say get the FULL, COMPLETE 16 Week course, but...I am biased lol!

 So you want to play it safe?
 A bit hesitant?
 Still not exactly sure?

 These are the NEXT 5 weeks of the course on video just like everyone else experiences.
 It ends perfectly on Week 10 which is when EVERYBODY takes their review with me.
-(30 minute review lesson is not included, but can be purchased on this site.
-Just search "LESSONS.")

 This comes packed in a zip file that is about 500mb.
 Make sure you have enough storage and a solid, fast internet connection.
 Sometimes people experience problems downloading to their phone so downloading to a laptop or tablet may work best.

 Now, don't forget: Adjust your expectations based on the data: